Looking for Macau’s must-eats?

 Pastelaria Koi Kei Bakery Rua de S. Paulo, No.23AA-23AB,R/C, Macau, +853 2835 8230, www.koikei.com

 Golden Egg Biscuits

-Another local favourite but not nearly as popular with the tourists are the golden egg biscuits.
+Another local favourite, but not nearly as popular with the tourists, are the golden egg biscuits.
 While I’m not clear on the origin of the name, they do look like golden flat biscuits.
 Made from egg yolk, flour, sugar and butter, these are not as fancy as the very popular Almond cookies but still worth a try.
 I personally prefer them as they aren’t as sweet and if you are lucky to find the guy making them fresh in Senado square near the fountain under the huge white Santa da Misericordia building, you must line up for a bag full.
-It doesn’t look special, in fact it doesn’t even look that presentable, but the golden egg biscuits are a beloved local delicacy with a touch of history attached to them and I love them.
+It doesn’t look like anything special, but the golden egg biscuits are a beloved local delicacy with a touch of history attached to them and I love them.

 Hidden Café, GF-A Weng On Building, 31 Rua de Francisco Xavier Pereira, Macau, +853 2835 2561, www.facebook.com/Hiddencafemacau